-B Major is a triad chord which is consist of three notes:
+B Major is a triad chord which is consists of three notes:

-You can use different approaches to play this chord on the guitar in various positions, but I show you a simple version of it on the first guitar position.
+You can use different approaches to play this chord on the guitar in various positions, but I will show you a simple version of it in the first guitar position.

 Also, you can simplify it by using just the first three strings.
-It’s also easier for beginners:
+It’s also easier for beginners (easy B chord):

 Be aware not to play the fifth and sixth strings.
 You can mute these strings by using your left-hand thumb.